philanderson888/course-notes/random/personal.md

 gym pastor

 you are a book illustrator. please generate 10 images to accompany my book 'Prayers for the elderly'.
 The images can be of anything thoughtful, scenic, including images of nature, forests, trees, mountains, glowing light.

+a group of people worshipping jesus, their eyes closed and their hands raised in worship and adoration, with smiles on their faces, with an angelic halo surrounding the room and the atmosphere, with a glowing warmth from heaven above filling the room with heavenly perfume, musicians softly playing instruments such as a piano and guitars
 ```